hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 What we have touched upon is that design and development projects require a certain degree of flexibility.
 This flexibility is necessary to refine the build and make changes along the way.
 In project-based compensation, achieving this can be very hard, due to its rigid nature.

-It applies more so for long-term projects that are highly subjective in nature, and often open-ended in certain aspects.
-Hence, a time-based compensation model might be better suited to design and development projects – as is observed by its higher popularity in the domain.
+It applies more so for long-term projects that are highly subjective in nature and often open-ended in certain aspects.
+Hence, a time-based compensation model might be better suited to design and development projects – evidenced by its higher popularity in the domain.

 ## Costing model 2: Time-based compensation
 In the time-based compensation model, you would pay the freelancer, typically, for the hours that they put in on your project.
 Of course, time-based can also be daily-/ weekly- (or) monthly-fee based in some cases.
 In such a model, you would be invoiced on regular intervals for the time that the freelancer has put in.